Mondego/spacetime-crawler4py/README.md

 filtered so that urls that do not have to be downloaded are not added to the frontier.

-The first step of filtering the urls can be by using the is_valid function provided in the same scraper.py file.

-Additional rules can be added to the is_valid function to filter the urls.
+The first step of filtering the urls can be by using the **is_valid** function provided in the same scraper.py file.
+Additional rules should be added to the is_valid function to filter the urls.

 EXECUTION
 -------------------------